University staff to stage ‘biggest ever’ strikes this month as 70,000 walk out

 Show all 50

-On pay and working conditions, the union is calling for a “meaningful” pay rise to deal with the cost-of-living crisis and action to end the use of “insecure” contracts – with a third of academic staff claimed to be on some form of temporary contract.
+On pay and working conditions, the union is calling for a “meaningful” pay rise to deal with the cost of living crisis and action to end the use of “insecure” contracts – with a third of academic staff claimed to be on some form of temporary contract.

-In the pension dispute, the UCU is demanding employers revoke a “package of cuts” made earlier this year which it claims will see the average union member lose 35 per cent from their guaranteed future retirement income.
+In the pension dispute, the UCU is demanding employers revoke a “package of cuts” made earlier this year which it claims will see the average union member lose 35 per cent of their guaranteed future retirement income.

 “For those at the beginning of their careers, the losses are in the hundreds of thousands of pounds,” said the UCU.